Personal Capital vs Mint: Which Personal Finance App Is Best for You?

 Having a long-term financial plan is one of the best ways to commit to your budget.
 Both Personal Capital and Mint have financial planning capabilities, but with slightly different goals.

 Retirement Planning with Personal Capital

 Personal Capital makes space for serious retirement planning.
-Not only do they have retirement planning tools, but they also offer free 401(k) fund advice so that you can make strategic choices about your retirement funds.
+Not only do they have retirement planning tools — including the ability to run scenarios and add big expenses to your planner to see their effects — but they also offer free 401(k) fund advice so that you can make strategic choices about your retirement funds.

 View Retirement Portfolios on Mint

 You can add your 401(k) or IRA portfolios to your Mint account for viewing and fee analysis.
 Mint does not, however, offer more options for retirement planning.
-Instead, it connects users to exterior investment options.
+Instead, it connects users to exterior investment options through their partners.

 Invest in Your Future

 Both Personal Capital and Mint offer tools to help you track your investments.

 Personal Capital wants to make it possible for you to monitor all of your investments in one dashboard.
 Its personalized portfolio options combined with tools to find hidden fees in your investment accounts give you an overall view of your investments and savings opportunities.